humanmade/altis-enhanced-search/docs/README.md

 Altis includes the Search module (`altis/enhanced-search`) which is built upon a WordPress plugin called ElasticPress, made by our friends at [10up](https://10up.com).
 Altis adds additional functionality, including deep integration into the Altis platform.

-The Altis Cloud includes Elasticsearch backend servers, which are a database tuned specifically for search.
+Altis Cloud includes Elasticsearch backend servers, which are a database tuned specifically for search.
 The Search module sets up a connection to the Elasticsearch servers.

 When content is created or updated, that content is **indexed** into Elasticsearch.
 This works similar to caching, where a copy of your original data is stored within Elasticsearch in an **index** (effectively, a database table).
 Unlike your original data, the index can also contain additional data just for search, including generated or rendered data.
 Each item of content is stored as a **document** which has **fields** containing the data.